 |1 quart||4 cups||32 fluid ounces|

 |1 liter||1 quart plus 1/4 cup||4 1/4 cups|

 |1 gallon||4 quarts||16 cups|

-The long-forsaken (at least in the U.S.) metric system spares us any such confusion, and most digital scales let you set your units to be grams or ounces and easily switch between them.
+Using the metric system spares us the confusion between volume and weight.
+If you're really looking to be precisise, most digital scales let you set your units to be grams or ounces and easily switch between them.
 Here's the scale I use.

 Probably the most useful kitchen measurement to remember is that a tablespoon is equal to three teaspoons.
 You'll need to know this anytime you're halving a recipe and discover that you don't have a half-tablespoon on your measuring spoon set.

 Couple of things you can do in that case.
 First is to know that half a tablespoon is 1 1/2 teaspoons.
 And second is to get yourself a set of measuring spoons, like this one, that does have a half-tablespoon on it.

 Another good frame of reference is to keep in mind that (again, in the U.S.) a standard can or bottle of beer is 12 ounces, or 1 1/2 cups.

 That's true for canned soda as well.
 The standard single serving soda bottle (the size you get when you buy a bottle of soda from a machine) is 20 ounces, or 2 1/2 cups.

 As for pints, you usually only see something described in pints if it's a dairy product.
 Milk, cream, cottage cheese, ice cream, half and half and so on are typically packaged in pints.
 Certain deli salads, like macaroni salad, potato salad and so on, are also packaged in pints.
 And of course when ordering a beer, a pint is the standard unit.